fieldtrip/website/getting_started/meg/opm_fil.md

     - /getting_started/opm_fil/
 ---

-# Getting started with OPM data recorded at the FIL

 Optically Pumped Magnetometers offer an exiting opportunity to advance the recording of MEG data.
 This page provides a short summary on how to get started with processing OPM MEG data that was recorded at the FIL in London.
 This documentation is largely based on the [OPM GitHub repository](https://github.com/tierneytim/OPM) of Tim Tierney which is geared towards processing the data in SPM.

 {% include markup/skyblue %}